 The Closest Governments to the People, A Complete Reference Guide to Local Government in Washington State, by Steve Lundin.
-(By special arrangement with the author and publisher selected chapters are available to our class on Moodle.
+(By special arrangement with the author and publisher selected chapters will be available to students via our class Moodle site.
 There is no need to purchase this text.)